aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/LateUpdate.md

 - [flag](../Flags%20arrays/flags.md) 17 is true (got Horn Slash)
 - There is a GameObject with a `Hornable` tag that exists within a distance of less than 2.5 from the player

-If all of the above are fufilled, [Emoticon](../Entities/EntityControl/EntityControl%20Methods.md#emoticon) is called on the entity with the `Pushable` emoticon with a time of 5.
+If all of the above are fufilled, [Emoticon](../Entities/EntityControl/EntityControl%20Methods.md#emoticon) is called on the entity with the `Pushable` emoticon (green ! mark) with a time of 5.

 ### `npc` interact list update
 This only happens if all of the following conditions are true: